Fix Rotted Wood from the Source!

 Step 3 Sand the Wood Filler

 Sand the wood filler so it is level with the existing wood.
-You also want it smooth so it can receive the paint.
+The key with sanding is, there are many grades of sand paper.
+The lower the grade, the rougher or coarser the paper.
+The higher grades provide the smoothest finish.
+You also want it smooth so it can receive the paint, varnish, or finish.
 Note, paint it on a dry day.
 I painted it may be an hour before it rained and let’s just say it looked like it was never painted.
 To be clear, you can use an orbit sander or a corner cat sander depending on how big the area is.
 If it is the corner of a window or in a tight space, you’d use the corner cat to reach a smaller space.